aldricmrcr/aldricmrcr/README.md

 ### Hi there

-I'm Aldric, a chemistry student at epfl.
+I'm Aldric, a chemistry student at EPFL.
 That's it !